 This information will be treated confidentially, and may be used by the team in order to improve our service.

-We share information about the outcomes of assessments and the strategies recommended in order that preschools, nurseries and schools implement the same strategies on a daily basis.
+We share information about the outcomes of assessments and the strategies recommended in order that settings and schools can implement consistent strategies on a daily basis.